-A capstone course for Grace Online AA degrees.
+A capstone course for Grace Online AA degrees started prior to July, 2025.
 The purpose is for students to synthesize their learning and focus their ideas on a practical application of their ideas in a local faith community in the context of their degree program.